Join the Global Breast Cancer Movement

 Axillary Dissection (Axillary Sampling)

-Surgical procedure to remove some or all of the lymph nodes from the underarm area.
+Surgical procedure to remove some or all of the lymph nodes from the underarm area so the nodes can be examined under a microscope to check whether cancer cells are present.

 Axillary Lymph Nodes